hartleybrody/pfnp/README.md

  * **Web Sites vs Web Apps (30mins)** You're probably familiar with a few websites and web apps that you use every day.
 What are the differences between them?
 What do they have in common?

- * **HTML vs CSS vs Javascript (1hr)** HTML and CSS can be thought of as instructions for the computer, but reading the code, they don't look like instructions.
+ * **Intro to Web Development Technologies (1hr)** HTML and CSS can be thought of as instructions for the computer, but reading the code, they don't look like instructions.
 This is "[Declarative Programming](https://en.wikipedia.org/wiki/Declarative_programming)" (same as SQL).
 We're not telling the computer how to draw the website on the screen.
 Javascript is an example of "[Imperative Programming](https://en.wikipedia.org/wiki/Imperative_programming)" where we tell the computer what we want it to do, step-by-step.
 Imperative Programming is also commonly used by backend programming languages, that live on the server.
 We'll take a look at some basic examples and do our own simple coding.

  * **Lunch (45mins)** Yum.